Robinpn/Group-projects/README.md

 ## [Subscription tracker](https://github.com/hampussellden/subscription-tracker-app)
 This was our first look at making an app in react native.
 We also used supabase for DB and to handle authentication for users.
+This project was also made in collabiration with the digital design class